 This is actually a huge deal.

 Images are processed several times faster than text.
 People retain 80% of what they “see and do”, and only 20% of what they read <link>.
 This speaks clearly to the visual nature of all consumers, and the importance of having someone around to convey their information by a graphical medium.

-CCM platforms like Ecrion Omni System (EOS), for example, think ahead and provide colorful, interactive graphics and charts that are ready for use, to organize customer data into consumable form.
+CCM platforms like Ecrion Omni System (EOS), for example, think ahead and provide colorful, dynamic documents with interactive graphics and charts that are ready for use, to organize customer data into consumable form.
 What’s left is the template layouts and the arrangement of personalized graphics, trans-promotional ads, and placement of text boxes.

-From template complexities, to logo colors, all of these things require the eye of a clever designer to fully realize a brand’s potency.
+From template design complexities, to logo colors, all of these things require the eye of a clever designer to fully realize a brand’s potency.
 Businesses focusing on design not only limit expenses and improve quality, they also boost engagement, as customers are able to experience the company in more memorable, relatable ways.